Help your baby sleep better

 A lot of mums swear by sound machines!
 There are many different types of sound machines on the market.
-Most of them have a variety of options to choose from in terms of what sound you want projected.
+Most of them have a variety of options to choose from in terms of what sound you want to be projected.
 Ocean, rain, lullaby, or white noise are some popular choices.
-There are even sound machines that portray a “heartbeat” sound - this is perfect in the early days as your baby has spent the first nine months of their lives listening to your heartbeat from the inside.
+There are even sound machines that portray a “heartbeat” sound - this is perfect in the early days as your baby has spent the first nine months of their life listening to your heartbeat from the inside.
 This could give them a sense of comfort.

 - Swaddle up

 Babies are born with the Moro (startle) reflex which when activated, gives them a sense of free fall and at times, could startle them.
 Swaddling your baby also helps with the “fourth trimester” by helping them transition to life outside the womb.
 They’ve spent so long in there swaddled up, no longer being in the womb is a big adjustment.
-You can opt for a zip up swaddle with arms up or arms down, or wrap your baby with a standard swaddle.
+You can opt for a zip-up swaddle with arms up or arms down, or wrap your baby with a standard swaddle.
 Once your newborn moves on from needing to be swaddled, you can upgrade to a sleeping bag or sleep suit!

 - Bath before bed

-A lot of parents find bathing their babies before bed time helps to settle them.
-It also creates a sense of routine - your baby will start to associate bath time with bed time.
-They’ll come to realise that when they’re having a bath, bed time is next.
+A lot of parents find bathing their babies before bedtime helps to settle them.
+It also creates a sense of routine - your baby will start to associate bath time with bedtime.
+They’ll come to realise that when they’re having a bath, bedtime is next.
 Plus - this ensures that they’re going to bed clean and fresh.
 You could also use baby safe “sleep time” oils in the bath water, this usually smells like lavender which helps with sleep.

 - Freshen up